The Medical Expense Tax Deduction for Tax Year 2019

 The Effect of Tax Cuts and Jobs Act

-The threshold for deductible medical expenses was supposed to remain at 10 percent in 2016, but the Tax Cuts and Jobs Act (TCJA) tweaked that in a favorable way.
-It dropped the threshold back to 7.5 percent for 2017 and 2018.
-So you can claim the deduction for your medical expenses that exceed just 7.5 percent of your AGI on your 2018 return.
+The threshold for deductible medical expenses was supposed to remain at 10% in 2016, but the Tax Cuts and Jobs Act (TCJA) tweaked that in a favorable way.
+It dropped the threshold back to 7.5% for 2017 and 2018.
+You could claim the deduction for medical expenses that exceeded just 7.5% of your AGI in these years.

-First, you have to itemize your deductions to claim it, which means that you must complete and file Schedule A with your return.
-This could be worth your while if you're eligible to claim several other itemized deductions on Schedule A as well.
+You have to itemize your deductions to claim the medical expense deduction, which means that you must complete and file Schedule A with your tax return.
+This could be worth your while if you're eligible to claim several other itemized deductions as well so they all add up to more than the year's standard deduction, but this can be a bit of a stretch in 2020.

-You'll want to claim the greater of your total itemized deductions or the standard deduction for your filing status.
 You can't claim the standard deduction and itemize, too—it's one or the other.
-This rule will have a much greater impact in the 2018 tax year than previously because the TCJA also nearly doubles standard deductions for all taxpayers beginning in 2018.
+This rule has a much greater impact in tax years 2018 and going forward because the TCJA also nearly doubled standard deductions for all taxpayers.

 If you don't have itemized deductions that total more than the standard deduction amounts, you'll pay taxes on more income than you have to if you don't claim the standard deduction instead.

-If it does turn out that itemizing is in your best interest, medical expenses can be deducted on line 1 of Schedule A. Lines 2 and 3 of Schedule A calculate the limitation on medical expenses, and line 4 shows the deductible portion of what you paid.
+If it does turn out that itemizing is in your best interest, medical expenses can be deducted on line 1 of the 2019 Schedule A. Completing lines 2 and 3 of Schedule A calculates the threshold limitation on medical expenses, and line 4 shows the deductible portion of what you paid.

-You can deduct medical expenses paid for yourself, your spouse, and your dependents.
-You might also be able to deduct expenses for someone who doesn't qualify as your dependent but would have except for the following circumstances.
-According to the Instructions for Schedule A published by the IRS you can claim medical expenses for your dependent if:
+You can deduct medical expenses paid for yourself, your spouse, and/or your dependents.
+You might also be able to deduct expenses for someone who doesn't qualify as your dependent but would have qualified except for the following circumstances.

 - You did not claim your child as a dependent because of the rules for children of divorced or separated parents.

-- You did not claim a person as a dependent on your return because that person received $4,150 or more of gross income as of 2018 or she filed a joint return.
+- You did not claim an individual as a dependent on your return because that person earned $4,200 or more in gross income as of 2019, or because they filed a joint return.

 - You did not claim a person as a dependent on your return because that person could be claimed as a dependent on someone else's return.

-A taxpayer can deduct medical expenses for their children even if the child's other parent claims the child as a dependent.
-In this situation, each parent can deduct the medical expenses he paid on behalf of the child.
+A taxpayer can deduct medical expenses for their child even if the child's other parent claims the child as a dependent.
+In this situation, each parent can deduct the medical expenses they personally paid on behalf of the child.

 Only medical expenses that are not reimbursed by insurance are included in the medical expense deduction.
-For example, if a prescription medication costs $50 and you have a $30 copay while your insurance company pays the other $20, you can deduct only the $30 that you personally paid.
+For example, you can deduct only the $30 that you personally paid if a prescription medication costs $50 and you have a $30 copay while your insurance company pays the other $20.

-Similarly, any medical expenses paid using pre-tax dollars from a flexible spending account, a health savings account, or a health reimbursement arrangement are not included in the itemized deduction for medical expenses.
+Similarly, any medical expenses paid from a flexible spending account, a health savings account, or a health reimbursement arrangement are not included in the itemized deduction for medical expenses.
 These accounts already provide a tax advantage, and you can't double-dip.

 Deductions That Are Allowed

-- Related to the diagnosis, cure, mitigation, treatment, or prevention of disease
+- They must be related to the diagnosis, cure, mitigation, treatment, or prevention of disease.

-- Treatment that affects any structure or function of the body
+- The treatment must affect any structure or function of the body.

 Medicare Part A premiums can be deducted if a taxpayer isn't covered under Social Security and is voluntarily enrolled in Medicare Part A. Medicare Part B premiums and Medigap premiums can be deducted.
 Medicare Part D prescription drug insurance premiums can be deducted as well.